 - Don’t Put Wildlife in a Ghetto Make your entire garden wildlife-friendly and a home for wildlife – it will be worth it!

 Many of our gardens at Natural Surroundings demonstrate what you can do at home to encourage wildlife in your garden.
-Follow the links below to explore our demonstration gardens, and when you visit, be sure to pick up a copy of our Wildlife Gardening Trail guide
+Follow the links below to explore our show gardens, and when you visit, be sure to pick up a copy of our Wildlife Gardening Trail guide